-The details of familiarisation program for Independent Directors have been uploaded on website of the Company and is available at the link www.mahindralifespaces.com.
+The details of familiarisation program for Independent Directors have been uploaded on website of the Company and is available at the link Weblink for Annual Report 2021-22.

-SKILLS/EXPERTISE/COMPETENCE OF THE BOARD OF DIRECTORS
+4. SKILLS/EXPERTISE/COMPETENCE OF THE BOARD OF DIRECTORS

 The list of core skills / expertise / competencies identified by the Board of Directors required in the context of the Company's business for it to function effectively and those available with the Individual Board members are as under: